 - When you realize the person you are going out with has a tendency to disregard rules or the law, ask yourself, “What are my own boundaries?
 Am I willing to be with someone who crosses established boundaries so easily?”

-- When you think you catch this person re-writing history of an event or just flat out lying, ask yourself, “Is the truth important to me?
+- When you think you catch this person re-writing the history of an event or just flat out lying, ask yourself, “Is the truth important to me?
 Why would I not look at this as a major warning sign?
 Am I looking the other way or letting things like this slide too easily when I know deep down something is wrong?”

 - When you realize this person is somewhat unusual in how they express emotion (too carefully, as though scripted, nothing at all, or too hot-headedly), ask yourself, “Am I comfortable with this?
 What is happening to my own emotions?
 Do I feel free to be myself and share my own true thoughts and feelings?
 What happens when I do?”